Frequently Asked Questions

 The Department has responded to requests from the regulated community for a change in the electronic signature requirements by permitting plan administrators to authorize plan service providers that manage the plan’s annual filing process to electronically submit the Form 5500/Form 5500-SF for the plan.

 Under this additional e-signature option, service providers that manage the filing process for plans can get their own EFAST2 signing credentials and submit the electronic Form 5500 or 5500-SF for the plan.
 As described more fully below, the service provider must have specific written authorization from the plan administrator to submit the plan’s electronic filing.
-In addition, the plan administrator must manually sign a paper copy of the completed Form 5500 or 5500-SF, and the service provider must include a PDF copy of the first two pages of the manually signed Form 5500 or 5500-SF as an attachment to the electronic Form 5500 or Form 5500-SF submitted to EFAST2.
+In addition, the plan administrator must manually sign a paper copy of the completed Form 5500 or 5500-SF, and the service provider must include a PDF copy of the manually signed Form 5500 (without schedules or attachments) or 5500-SF as an attachment to the electronic Form 5500 or Form 5500-SF submitted to EFAST2.
 The service provider also must inform the plan administrator that, by electing to use this option, the image of the plan administrator’s manual signature will be included with the rest of the annual return/report posted by the Labor Department on the Internet for public disclosure.

 A statement for service providers that use this electronic signature option is in the IFILE application.
-The statement provides that, by signing the electronic filing, the service provider is attesting: (1) that the service provider has been authorized in writing by the plan administrator/plan sponsor to electronically submit the return/report; (2) that a copy of the specific written authorization will be kept in the service provider’s records; (3) that, in addition to any other required schedules or attachments, the electronic filing includes a true and correct PDF copy of the first two pages of the completed Form 5500 or Form 5500-SF return/report bearing the manual signature of the plan administrator/employer under penalty of perjury; (4) that the service provider advised the plan administrator/plan sponsor that by selecting this electronic signature option, the image of the plan administrator’s/plan sponsor’s manual signature will be included with the rest of the return/report posted by the Department of Labor on the Internet for public disclosure; and (5) that the service provider will communicate to the plan administrator/employer any inquiries and information received from EFAST2, DOL, IRS or PBGC regarding the return/report.
+The statement provides that, by signing the electronic filing, the service provider is attesting: (1) that the service provider has been authorized in writing by the plan administrator/plan sponsor to electronically submit the return/report; (2) that a copy of the specific written authorization will be kept in the service provider’s records; (3) that, in addition to any other required schedules or attachments, the electronic filing includes a true and correct PDF copy of the completed Form 5500 (without schedules or attachments) or Form 5500-SF return/report bearing the manual signature of the plan administrator/employer under penalty of perjury; (4) that the service provider advised the plan administrator/plan sponsor that by selecting this electronic signature option, the image of the plan administrator’s/plan sponsor’s manual signature will be included with the rest of the return/report posted by the Department of Labor on the Internet for public disclosure; and (5) that the service provider will communicate to the plan administrator/employer any inquiries and information received from EFAST2, DOL, IRS or PBGC regarding the return/report.

 Filers using EFAST2 approved software to complete and file the Form 5500 or Form 5500-SF should contact their software vendors for information regarding whether this e-signature option is available as part of their software.